lastralab/MotorcycleUSBCharger/README.md

 # Motorcycle USB Charger

-USB charger for motorcycle, so you never run out of battery on your devices.
+USB charger for motorcycle, so your devices never run out of battery.

 PARTS: